 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements.
-Yes 8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures.
-Yes Policy reviewed regularly 8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
-In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance Yes
+Yes Undertaken annually via the shareholder.
+8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures.
+Yes Agreed.
+8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
+In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance Yes Undertaken annually via the shareholder.
+Published on both the council's and the company website.